 Born in 1838 in St. Stephens Green, Dublin Lucinda (Lucy) Byrne started her hairdressing career in 1850 aged 12.
 She carried on her hairdressing profession by visiting and attending to the grooming needs of the nobility of Dublin in their own homes.
 In 1860 she married John Roche, and so began the Roche era in Hairdressing.

 Lucy and John had seven children – five sons and two daughters.
-Four sons became barbers and one of the daughters a hairdresser.
-It was their eldest son Thomas Roche that opened the first barber shop under the Roche name at 9 Haddington Road, Dublin in 1878.
-Lucy then opened a barber shop in 1879 at 60 North King Street, Dublin and then moving in 1889 to 31 Upper Ormond Quay, Dublin.
-Other family members had shops in Capel Street, Winetavern Street and Wood Quay.
-Nicholas, another son worked as a ships barber on transatlantic routes before settling in America in 1911.
+Four sons became barbers, and one of the daughters a hairdresser.
+It was their eldest son Thomas Roche that opened the first barbershop under the Roche name at 9 Haddington Road, Dublin, in 1878.
+Lucy then opened a barber shop in 1879 at 60 North King Street, Dublin and then moved in 1889 to 31 Upper Ormond Quay, Dublin.
+Other family members had shops on Capel Street, Winetavern Street and Wood Quay.
+Nicholas, another son, worked as a ship’s barber on transatlantic routes before settling in America in 1911.

-Thomas Roche ran his business in Haddington Road for 9 years before moving it to 34 North Strand Road, Dublin in 1887.
-This 1890’s north city salon was reputed to be the most hygienic in Dublin, decorated extensively with marble and tile.
+Thomas Roche ran his business in Haddington Road for 9 years before moving it to 34 North Strand Road, Dublin, in 1887.
+This 1890s north city salon was reputed to be the most hygienic in Dublin, decorated extensively with marble and tile.
 It had seven hairdressing points to ensure efficient service.
-In 1880 Thomas had married Anne Foley, they had three sons and three daughters.
+In 1880 Thomas had married Anne Foley, and they had three sons and three daughters.

 In 2005 Maura Clarke was one of the first and the first woman to be inducted into the the Irish Hairdressers Federation Hall of Leaders, her brother Brendan was also inducted into the Hall of Leaders three years later in 2008.
 Two icons in the one family.